What is a Montana Registered Agent?

 If there is a lawsuit that involves your LLC, the parties might serve your business with a subpoena.
 The subpoena may ask you to testify in a hearing, or to produce records.

 If you don’t respond to the subpoena, you can be held in contempt of court.
 This can lead to fines, or the court can issue a bench warrant.
 This means the sheriff can come seize the records or force you to show up in court.

-So should I be my own Registered Agent?
+So should I be my own Registered Agent in Montana?

 You certainly can.
 While there are risks of being your own Registered Agent in Montana, they don’t come up very often.
 And you can save money by being your own Montana Registered Agent.

 Having said that, hiring a professional Registered Agent Service can provide additional benefits, such as address privacy.

 Registered Agent Information is Public Record in Montana

 While you (or a friend or family member) can be your LLC’s Registered Agent, you may not want to have a home address listed on public record.

 The information you enter in your Articles of Organization (including the Registered Agent’s address) becomes public record with the Montana Secretary of State.